 The Black Rock Consortium

 is an alliance of public and private schools, colleges, universities, and scientific and cultural institutions that pursues research, education and conservation in the 3,835-acre Black Rock Forest in New York’s Hudson Highlands.
 The School at Columbia University has been an active consortium member since our founding in 2003.
-Beginning in Grade 2, students visit the forest at least once a year, working with scientists, hiking, and when they enter the Middle Division, camping.

 a local organization committed to combatting poverty.

 Our Gender Sexuality Spectrum (GSS) partners with Gay, Lesbian & Straight Education Network (GLSEN)

 to continue to effect positive change at The School.
 During Ally Week in the fall, hundreds in the school community pledge to be up-standers for others, and wear purple ribbons in support.
 In the spring, the GSS plans anti-bullying activities leading up to the National Day of Silence.
 They present to students about the silencing effect of anti-LGBTQIA+ bullying, and organize an assembly to inspire change.

 Students have performed for neighborhood elders through Lifeforce in Later Years (LiLY),

 a Morningside Heights organization dedicated to increasing visibility and resources for elders and elder care.
 Students make and deliver cards and seasonal gifts to local elders through LiLY and other service organiations as well.